 - When making payments, ensure you have a lawyer involved.

 In conclusion, it is up to you to be diligent enough to avoid being scammed.
 They say when the deal is too sweet, think twice.
 Don’t rush into sealing deals before giving them a second thought.
-Hopefully these tips will help you avoid rent to own home scams in Southern California and Central Ohio and arm you with a new sense of confidence when you’re out there looking for your next house!
+Hopefully these tips will help you avoid rent to own home scams in Ohio and California and arm you with a new sense of confidence when you’re out there looking for your next house!

-Looking For A Reputable Rent To Own House In Southern California and Central Ohio?
+Looking For A Reputable Rent To Own House In Ohio and California?
 See Our Available Properties Below!

-We at Homesmith are one of the Southern California and Central Ohio CA area’s leading rent to own house experts.
+We at Homesmith Properties are one of the Ohio and California CA area’s leading rent to own house experts.

-If you have any questions about the rent to own process or just want to see if renting to own a house is right for you… don’t hesitate to reach out to us by giving us a call at 1-855-HOMESMITH (466-3764) or email us on our Contact Page.
+If you have any questions about the rent to own process or just want to see if renting to own a house is right for you… don’t hesitate to reach out to us by giving us a call at 1-833-HSPROPERTIES (477-7673) or email us on our Contact Page.

-Plus, see the Southern California and Central Ohio rent to own houses we have available and get on our Early Alert Email List to see new rent to own houses as they become available.
+Plus, see the Ohio and California rent to own houses we have available and get on our Early Alert Email List to see new rent to own houses as they become available.